TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 (get layer automatically) as its arguments.
 This is where Grad-CAM builds its heatmap from.

+If we do not pass this argument, ELI5 tries to choose a layer for us automatically.
+If you do not get good explanations with the automatically picked layer, try specifying a layer with spatial information in it (convolutional, activation after convolution, non-global pooling, etc).

 Modifying explanations with the ``counterfactual`` and ``relu`` arguments.
 --------------------------------------------------------------------------